nfx/slrp/README.md

 * Packaged as a single executable binary, that also includes Web UI

 # Usage
+For all methods, wait couple of minutes for the pool to pick up.
+Check the dashboard at [http://localhost:8089/](http://localhost:8089/) for progress.

+## Via binary
+Download the binary from the releases, which can be found [here](https://github.com/nfx/slrp/releases)

+## Via Docker
+> Assuming you have docker and make present
+Run `make docker`.
+Once done, invoke with `docker run -p 8089:8089 -p 8090:8090 -v $HOME/.slrp/data:/data nfx/slrp:latest`

+Once running, you can access the UI at [http://localhost:8089/](http://localhost:8089/) and the proxy at [http://localhost:8090/](http://localhost:8090/)
-Download service, start it up, wait couple of minutes for the pool to pick up.
-Now run `curl --proxy-insecure -D - -x http://127.0.0.1:8090 -k http://httpbin.org/get` couple of times and see different origins and user agent headers.
+Test using a simple curl command `curl --proxy-insecure -D - -x http:// http://127.0.0.1:8090 -k http://httpbin.org/get` couple of times and see different origins and user agent headers.

 # Concepts